puppetlabs/puppetserver-helm-chart/README.md

 ### Multiple Puppet Masters

-To achieve better availability of Puppet Infrastructure, you'll need to scale out Puppet Server Masters using `.Values.puppetserver.masters.multiMasters`.
+To achieve better availability of Puppet Infrastructure, you can scale out Puppet Server Masters using `.Values.puppetserver.masters.multiMasters`.
 These Servers are known as masters, and are responsible for the creation and signing of your Puppet Agents' certificates.
 They are also responsible for receiving catalog requests from agents and synchronize the results with each other.

 ### Multiple Puppet Compilers

-To achieve better throughput of Puppet Infrastructure, you'll need to enable and scale out Puppet Server Compilers using `.Values.puppetserver.compilers`.
+To achieve better throughput of Puppet Infrastructure, you can enable and scale out Puppet Server Compilers using `.Values.puppetserver.compilers`.
 These Servers are known as compile masters, and are simply additional load-balanced Puppet Servers that receive catalog requests from agents and synchronize the results with each other.

+### Multiple PostgreSQL Read Replicas

+To achieve better throughput of Puppet Infrastructure, you can enable and scale out PostgreSQL cluster using `.Values.postgresql.replication.enabled` and `.Values.postgresql.replication.slaveReplicas`.

 ## Chart Components

-* Creates three deployments: Puppet Server Master/s, PuppetDB, and PosgreSQL.
+* Creates three deployments: Puppet Server Master/s, and PuppetDB.
-* Creates one statefulset (optional): Puppet Server Compiler/s.
+* Creates three statefulsets (optional): Puppet Server Compiler/s, PostgreSQL Master, and PostgreSQL Read Replicas.
 * Creates seven services that expose: Puppet Server Masters, Puppet Server Compilers (optional), PuppetDB, PostgreSQL, and Puppetboard (optional).
 * Creates secrets to hold credentials for PuppetDB, PosgreSQL, and r10k.